haraldthegrey/haraldthegrey/README.md

 - Brewing scalable cloud potions with Azure
 - Summoning MQTT architectures for solar-charging familiars
 - Polishing legacy systems until they shimmer like mithril
+- Deciding about the right queueing system
+- Using C4 and domain driven designs too make the magical world more clear for C-Level guys in Gondor

 ---